frank-shen-07/australian-infographic-webpage-template/README.md

 # infographic-webpage-template

-This web application template visualises migrant population data and cultural characteristics across different Australian states.
+This local host web application template visualises migrant population data and cultural characteristics across different Australian states.
 Users can interact with a pie chart, map, and legend to explore where migrants come from and learn about each country’s culture.

 Features: